 Con: It Can Make Drivers Less Aware and Prepared

 When you use cruise control, you are no longer giving your full mental and physical attention to the task of driving.
 When driving on straight stretches of road with cruise control activated, you may not even need to steer constantly.
-That can increase your risk of daydreaming, becoming distracted, or suffering from “highway hypnosis”—all of which can make it more difficult to react immediately in the event of a potential crash situation, such as an animal darting into the road, encountering road debris, or another driver behaving erratically.
+That can increase your risk of daydreaming, becoming distracted, or suffering from “highway hypnosis”—all of which can make it more difficult to react in time in the event of a potential crash situation, such as an animal darting into the road, encountering road debris, or another driver behaving erratically.

 Pro: It Can Reduce Your Chances of Getting a Speeding Ticket